It's never great, but ghosting on tables is hurting our restaurants more than ever.

 Now in a time where we should be seeing venues celebrate the return of their customers – has instead seen venues reminding customers about the importance of showing up or cancelling bookings so they can serve as many people as possible.

-Emerge Geelong, one of Geelong’s premium and contemporary restaurants, suffered a massive blow on Saturday night when they experienced no-shows and bookings that arrived with less guests.
+Sadly, this isn’t even a new thing.
+Last June we saw an influx of these posts take to social media.
+Emerge Geelong, one of Geelong’s premium and contemporary restaurants, suffered a massive blow on their first Saturday night back when they experienced no-shows and bookings that arrived with fewer guests.

 “After now four lockdowns and further density restrictions back in place, it is so disappointing to have ‘no shows’ and bookings that show with less guests.
 The hospitality industry has been through and continues to go through so much.
 It’s surprising and saddening to us that this still happens,” the venue said in a post to social media.

-With venues petrified of having half-empty restaurants on a Saturday night, the majority started introducing late cancellation/no show fee for all bookings where to secure your booking, customers must enter their credit card details, or venues chose to take a deposit from customers upon booking, which is removed from your bill on the night.
+With venues petrified of having half-empty restaurants on a Saturday night, the majority are just not opening, or they’ve started introducing late cancellation/no show fee for all bookings where to secure your booking, customers must enter their credit card details, or venues chose to take a deposit from customers upon booking, which is removed from your bill on the night.

 While it’s the last thing they wanted to do, who could blame some venues for taking these precautions to protect their livelihoods and that of their staff until restrictions ease further?